 Tyler Cowen has suggested that politics is mainly about raising or lowering the status of particular groups.
 If this is true then the identities of a country’s most admired people might tell us something more about what that society values.
 And this arguably has consequences.
-Compare a country where the people rate scientists to be their greatest citizens versus one whose greatest are pop stars.
+Compare a country where the people rate scientists as their greatest citizens to one where pop stars are the icons.
 Wouldn’t we expect the first to be more successful than the second?
 At the least, we might learn something about a culture from the people that it puts on a pedestal.

 The winners tended to be prominent politicians, particularly founding fathers but also some postwar politicians

-Though politicians tended to be well-represented at the top of the lists, overall culture and sport were more strongly represented, especially in continental European countries
+Though politicians tended to be well-represented at the top of the lists, overall cultural figures and athletes provided the bulk of the lists, especially in continental European countries

-The greatest figures tended to be relatively contemporary with a median date of birth in the late 19th and early 20th centuries
+The greatest figures tended to be relatively modern with a median date of birth in the late 19th and early 20th centuries

 Science and business, which might be considered the main sources of national prosperity, were relatively underrepresented though with differences across countries

-Women are relatively underrepresented in these polls, making up around 13% of the total, lower for the top tens.
+Women were relatively underrepresented in these polls, making up around 13% of the total and appearing in less prominent positions.